TissueMAPS/TissueMAPS/docs/intro.rst

 Documentation
 =============

-`Sphinx <http://sphinx-doc.org/index.html>`_ is used for the documentation of source code in combination with the `Napoleon extension <https://pypi.python.org/pypi/sphinxcontrib-napoleon>`_ to support the `reStructuredText NumPy style <https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt#docstring-standard>`_.
+We use `Sphinx <http://sphinx-doc.org/index.html>`_ in combination with the `Napoleon extension <https://pypi.python.org/pypi/sphinxcontrib-napoleon>`_ for support of the `reStructuredText NumPy style <https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt#docstring-standard>`_.

-Documentation is located under `docs` and will ultimately be hosted on `Read the Docs <https://readthedocs.org/>`_.

 To update the documentation upon changes in the source code, do

 .. code:: bash

-    sphinx-apidoc -o ./docs ./tmt
+    $ sphinx-apidoc -o ./docs ./tmt

-To build HTML, do
+To build the documentation website, do

 .. code:: bash

-    cd docs
+    $ cd docs
-    make html
+    $ make html

 The generated HTML files are located at `docs/_build/html`.